Iraneus/betamedneed/index.md

 # Getting quality medical care when & where you need it

-We provide information and support for quick access to medical care for brain and neurological conditions.
+You can get information and support for quick access to medical care for brain and neurological conditions.